 - Don’t Neglect the Games Console

 There are many games geared toward getting your kids active.
 They can be great fun for the whole family.
-Systems like Wii and Kinect all have motion-sensor games for fitness, sports, exercise, and dance.
-You can rent them from your local games store.
+Systems like Nintendo Switch and virtual reality systems like Oculus all have motion-sensor games for fitness, sports, exercise, and dance.

 - Use Fun, Not Force